-What is surprise & delight?
+What is surprise & delight marketing?

-Surprise and delight is a way of engaging with your customers that fosters a sense of connection, and ultimately serves to nurture the customer relationship.
+Surprise and delight marketing is a way of engaging with your customers that fosters a sense of connection, and ultimately serves to nurture the customer relationship.
 Surprise and delight can look different depending on the business, but often manifests as unexpected acts of kindness, rewards, access or events.

 The term is said to have originated with Apple, and has since been confirmed in viral TikTok videos by a former Apple Store employee.
 In these videos, Tiktok user @Tanicornerstone reveals the alleged policy that allowed employees to reward a certain quota of customers with perks.